-How St. Patrick became the patron saint of pub crawls is a mystery you might well ponder.
+How Saint Patrick became the patron saint of pub crawls is a mystery you might well ponder.
 You'll find the answer at the bottom of the page, but until you get there, savor these top-rated booze-soaked sweets along the way.
 Sort of like pub-crawing a dessert rainbow with a pot of golden knowledge at the end.

 Reviewers suggested using a 9x12 pan instead of an 8x8 to make this creamy fudge a bit shorter and easier to cut when it cools.
 But you do what works for you.

 A solid 5-star hit for any St. Paddy's celebration.
 Watch the video and see how to make them.

 It's not you, it's the photo that's a bit tipsy.
 This light and airy mousse has just a bit of Irish cream in it for flavor, but bump it up, if you'd like.

 Pull out your ice cream maker for this one, then serve it as a float or over warm brownies.